yiil/final-apidocs/v1.0/api/message_forward.md

 |toRecipients|Recipient||

 ### Response
-If successful, this method returns `200, OK` response code.
+If successful, this method returns `202, Accepted` response code.
 It does not return anything in the response body.

 ### Example
 Here is an example of how to call this API.